The Impact of High-Quality Oil on Engine Longevity and Performance

 Q1: What should I look for when selecting oil for my aircraft engine?

 A: When selecting oil for your aircraft's engine, consider the manufacturer's specifications and recommendations for your specific engine model.
-Look for oil that meets the required viscosity grade, additive package, and industry certifications (e.g., SAE, API, or MIL specifications).
+Look for high-performance engine oil that meets the required viscosity grade, additive package, and industry certifications (e.g., SAE, API, or MIL specifications).
 You may want to take into consideration any special additives, like corrosion preventatives.

 Q2: How often should I change the oil in my aircraft engine?